drumrigj/TDDMiniHack/README.md

 }
 ```

+tell them to run the test and how.

 2) Now that we know our test project is working, we can actually get into the meat of our application.
 Lets start by creating a test to make sure new projects are active when they are first created.
 However, we won't start by creating a project class.
 We will start with a test to make sure a project is active when it is created.

+need to be more clear here...IsActive should be set when a new project is .Start(ed) not when it is created. that would be a different implmentation.

 ```c#
 [Test]
 public void WhenProjectStartedIsActive()